Grievance Policy for Addressing Formal Complaints of Sexual Harassment

 - increased security and monitoring of certain areas of the campus

 SUNY Oneonta retains the authority to remove a respondent from SUNY Oneonta’s program or activity on an emergency basis, where SUNY Oneonta (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual harassment justifies a removal.

 The above considerations are reviewed by the Title IX Coordinator in consultation with the Community Standards office and University Police to make a determination regarding emergency removal.

 If SUNY Oneonta determines such removal is necessary, the respondent will be provided notice and an opportunity to challenge the decision immediately following the removal.
-Challenges to an issuance of an emergency removal shall be heard by the Vice President of Student Development, or designee.
+Challenges to an issuance of an emergency removal shall be heard by the Vice President of Student Affairs, or designee.